 What is the National Green Algorithms Program?

-The National Green Algorithms Program is a Spanish initiative aimed at promoting the development of sustainable artificial intelligence, incorporating environmental criteria from the initial stages of design, development, and deployment of algorithmic systems.
+The National Green Algorithms Program is a Spanish initiative aimed at promoting the development of sustainable artificial intelligence by incorporating environmental criteria from the earliest stages of the design, development, and deployment of algorithmic systems.

 Within this framework, the National Green Algorithms Program acts as an instrument for aligning technological innovation and sustainability, promoting good practices, measuring the environmental impact of AI, and developing standards and tools that facilitate its implementation in companies and organizations.